lvangh/MTW/ReadMe.md

 ![Alt text](images/mtw.jpg?raw=true "Slash command /mtw")

 - Enable the addon by typing `/mtw on` or /`mtw off` to disable
-- Change the timer by typing `mtw timer 3`
+- Change the timer by typing `/mtw timer 3`
 - Enable solo announcement mode by typing `/mtw solo on` or `/mtw solo off` (announces in /say) - useful for possible situation out in the world when trying to help tank something.
 - Enable Raid Warning mode (bosses only) by typing `/mtw bossrw on` or `/mtw bossrw off`